Guest nature column for The Blackmore Vale magazine. Follow the dated links within the post to read each column as they become available.

 Can you hear the bats?

 When she was young, wildlife writer Jane Adams was told ‘you can’t hear bats’ – and believed it for 30 years… But that wasn’t quite true.
-First published August – single spread with photos.
+First published August – single page spread with photos.

 Homeless, poisoned, starved… and squashed